proofzero/proto/README.md

 # TODO
-- Cuelang for proto generation?
+- Cuelang for proto generation